pytoccaz/php-property-indexer/README.md

 // is a complicated way to get the same resulting tree as :
 $tree = new Obernard\PropertyIndexer\PropertyTree([$obj1, $obj2], null, ['id']);
 ```

+Those 2 examples are dumb-ones.
+Closures are for performing complex tasks (to retrieve path or leaves) that objects properties do not provide natively.

 ## Tests